Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     4. As a Frequent User, you will be able to able to comment on products you like etc.
         1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. On the Top of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
+        2. On the Top of the footer the user can see "unSubscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 ### Further Testing